japila-books/apache-spark-internals/docs/storage/BlockManager.md

   info: BlockInfo): BlockStatus
 ----

-getCurrentBlockStatus gives the current `BlockStatus` of the `BlockId` block (with the block's current xref:storage:StorageLevel.adoc[StorageLevel], memory and disk sizes).
-It uses xref:storage:MemoryStore.adoc[MemoryStore] and xref:DiskStore.adoc[DiskStore] for size and other information.
+getCurrentBlockStatus gives the current `BlockStatus` of the `BlockId` block (with the block's current storage:StorageLevel.md[StorageLevel], memory and disk sizes).
+It uses storage:MemoryStore.md[MemoryStore] and DiskStore.md[DiskStore] for size and other information.

-NOTE: Most of the information to build `BlockStatus` is already in `BlockInfo` except that it may not necessarily reflect the current state per xref:storage:MemoryStore.adoc[MemoryStore] and xref:DiskStore.adoc[DiskStore].
+NOTE: Most of the information to build `BlockStatus` is already in `BlockInfo` except that it may not necessarily reflect the current state per storage:MemoryStore.md[MemoryStore] and DiskStore.md[DiskStore].

-Internally, it uses the input xref:storage:BlockInfo.adoc[] to know about the block's storage level.
-If the storage level is not set (i.e. `null`), the returned `BlockStatus` assumes the xref:storage:StorageLevel.adoc[default `NONE` storage level] and the memory and disk sizes being `0`.
+Internally, it uses the input storage:BlockInfo.md[] to know about the block's storage level.
+If the storage level is not set (i.e. `null`), the returned `BlockStatus` assumes the storage:StorageLevel.md[default `NONE` storage level] and the memory and disk sizes being `0`.

-If however the storage level is set, getCurrentBlockStatus uses xref:storage:MemoryStore.adoc[MemoryStore] and xref:DiskStore.adoc[DiskStore] to check whether the block is stored in the storages or not and request for their sizes in the storages respectively (using their `getSize` or assume `0`).
+If however the storage level is set, getCurrentBlockStatus uses storage:MemoryStore.md[MemoryStore] and DiskStore.md[DiskStore] to check whether the block is stored in the storages or not and request for their sizes in the storages respectively (using their `getSize` or assume `0`).

 NOTE: It is acceptable that the `BlockInfo` says to use memory or disk yet the block is not in the storages (yet or anymore).
 The method will give current status.